cr0hn/aiotasks/examples_new/fastapi/README.md

 ```

 **Pros:**
-- ✅ Simple setup
+- ✅ Simple for quick testing
+- ✅ Single process
 - ✅ Easy debugging
-- ✅ Perfect for development

 **Cons:**
+- ❌ Not scalable
-- ❌ Limited scalability
+- ❌ Not recommended for production
-- ❌ API and workers compete for resources
+- ❌ Worker competes with API for resources

 ### 2. Production Deployment